Review · Remedies

 Better use case

-Someone with mild, activity-related knee stiffness who wants a structured, low-commitment daily routine at home
+Someone with mild, activity-related knee stiffness who wants a structured, low-commitment daily routine they can do at home

 Skip if

-You have a diagnosed knee injury or pain that limits daily function — you need a hands-on assessment first
+You have a diagnosed knee injury, severe osteoarthritis, or pain that limits daily function — you need a real assessment, not a generic exercise handout

 Evidence file